ngin102/Guess-It/README.md

 To run the helper script:
 * Change the directory to the project-snm repository (the development environment), wherever you have it saved on your device.
-* Initiate the server on the localhost (this can be done using the `./server.sh` script).
 * Run the helper script, `./tests.sh`.

 The script will then check that you have all necessary components installed using `./setup.sh` before running the tests.